 - Eye problems (vision loss or blurring), speech problems

 - Severe leg pain (calf or thigh)

 Blood clots: A blood clot in your leg or lung is a very rare but serious side effect.
-If you suddenly have pain or swelling in your leg, or shortness of breath and/or chest pain, see your health care provider immediately.
+If you suddenly have pain or swelling in your leg and/or shortness of breath and/or chest pain, see your health care provider right away or go to the emergency room.
 If you have a history of blood clots, you should not take the Pill.
 Tell your health care provider if anyone in your family (blood relative) has ever had blood clots, especially when they were young.
-The Pill increases the risk of blood clots three to fourfold or 15-20 per 100,000 young women per year, which is less than with pregnancy.
+The Pill increases the risk of blood clots three to fourfold, which is less than with pregnancy.
 Blood clots are more likely to develop if you're also a smoker, overweight, having surgery, or sitting on a plane for a long time.
 To lessen your chances of blood clots, don't smoke, and if you're on a long plane trip, get up, walk around, and drink lots of water.
-If you're scheduled for surgery, and will be unable to move around much after surgery, ask your health care provider about stopping the Pill for 3-4 weeks before surgery and after the surgery until you are up and around.
+If you're scheduled for surgery, and won't be able to move around much after surgery, ask your health care provider about stopping the Pill for 3-4 weeks before surgery and after the surgery until you are up and around.

 |Previous||Next: Medical Benefits|

 Did you know that over 700,000 teen girls become pregnant in the United States each year?
 Dealing with a pregnancy is one of the most important decisions a teen may need to make...